luise/kibana/README.md

 # Elasticsearch and Kibana for Quilt.js

-[main.js](main.js) contains an example deployment that boots an Elasticsearch cluster connected to Kibana, and makes the Kibana web interface publically accessible.
+[main.js](main.js) contains an example deployment that boots an Elasticsearch cluster connected to Kibana, and makes the Kibana web interface publicly accessible.

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a